 2007

-From 2004 until its conclusion in 2007, FSFE works hard on the case with the Samba team to protect the interests of Free Software developers.
-Microsoft is now required to publish interoperability information.
+From 2004 until its conclusion in 2007, the FSFE worked hard on this case with the Samba team to protect the interests of Free Software developers.
+As a result, Microsoft is required to publish interoperability information.

 Dozvedieť sa viac

 Microsoft tried to make OOXML an Open Standard.
-This implementation lacks interoperability information and can be considered as an attempt to undermine Open Standards.
-By informing about this issue MS-OOXML did not establish well enough to be a danger anymore.
+This implementation lacks interoperability information and can be considered an attempt to undermine Open Standards.
+By informing about this issue, MS-OOXML ended up not being established well enough to be a danger anymore.

 Dozvedieť sa viac